inesekr/personal-web-page/README.md

 # personal-web-page
-This is my personal web page, containing About Me/ Bio/ Portfolio and Contacts
+This is my personal web page, containing Bio/ Portfolio / Stack used and Contacts